zama-ai/concrete-ml/docs/built-in-models/encrypted_dataframe.md

 Concrete ML builds upon the pandas data-frame functionality by introducing the capability to construct and perform operations on encrypted data-frames using FHE.
 This API ensures data scientists can leverage well-known pandas-like operations while maintaining privacy throughout the whole process.

+Encrypted data-frames are a storage format for encrypted tabular data and they can be exchanged with third-parties without security risks.

 Potential applications include:

 - Encrypted storage of tabular datasets